ahmadelgamal/ucb-employee-tracker/README.md

 1. Node.js
 1. Inquirer.js
 1. MySQL

+## Roadmap
+1. Add validation for input type and character limit.

 ## Questions
 Please send your questions and / or comments to **Ahmad El Gamal** at ahmadelgamal@gmail.com, or contact me on [GitHub](https://github.com/ahmadelgamal).